novan-p-simanjuntak/data-science-portfolio/dogsvscats/README.md

 All code must follow PEP 8 with code E501 that limits all lines to a maximum of 79 characters ignored.
 120 characters limit is exercised.

 ### Run
-1. Run using NPS-dogsvscats-kaggle.ipynb.
+1. Run jupyter notebook with dogsvscats as working directory.
+2. open `NPS-dogsvscats-kaggle.ipynb`.
 This will create a submission file in the sample_path.
 You can submit it to kaggle.

 ### Run using docker